 The tiare flower has many uses throughout The Islands of Tahiti, from beauty to medicine and even décor.
 As a gesture of warm welcome and hospitality, guests visiting French Polynesia are customarily greeted with a lei (flower necklace) made of unopened tiare flowers.
 The flowers are also sewn into flower crowns that are worn during festivals and events.

 Many Tahitians also place the flowers in a water-filled saucer so that its poignant fragrance is released throughout their home.

 The petals of the tiare flower are traditionally soaked in coconut oil which creates the renowned monoi oil.
 Monoi oil has been incorporated into many hair and skin products including bar soap, shampoo, tanning oil, and bug repellent.
-Its exotic aroma is often described as a sweet floral scent with a mixture of chocolate and honey with earthy notes.
+Its exotic aroma is often described as having a sweet floral scent with a mixture of chocolate, honey, and subtle earthy notes.
 Monoi oil is an essential staple in Tahitian beauty practices.